mattbierner/blog.mattbierner.com/_posts/2014-03-03-khepri-fat-arrows.md

 o.getXGetter()(); // 10
 ```

-`getXGetter` is pretty contrived, but explicitly binding `this` is an extremly common Javascript pattern.
+`getXGetter` is pretty contrived, but explicitly binding `this` is an extremely common Javascript pattern.

 ## This as a Parameter
 I think of `this` as an additional parameter supplied to functions.
 Python method definitions for example take an explicit `self` parameter.